mschuchard/concourse-github-issue-resource/README.md

 - `assignee`: _optional_ The user name of the assignee for the searched issue.

+- `creator`: _optional_ The user name of the creator/author for the searched issue.

 - `labels`: _optional_ The list of labels for the searched issue.

 ### `version`: designates the Github issue state